Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Method

 \subsection{Mutual Knowledge Distillation Framework}

-\textbf{Overview.} The proposed MKD framework is illustrated in Figure~\ref{fig:frame0}.
-We have four branches, including two \textit{baseline student networks} and two \textit{auxiliary mean teacher networks}.
-The labeled images are fed into the students and optimized with the normal cross-entropy loss $\mathcal{L}_{s}$ between ground truth labels.
+\textbf{Overview.} We first present the settings for a typical semi-supervised semantic segmentation task.
+Labeled datasets and unlabeled datasets are denoted as $D^l=\{(\boldsymbol{x}_i^l, \boldsymbol{y}_i^l)\}_{i=1}^{|D^l|}$ and $D^u=\{(\boldsymbol{x}_i^u)\}_{i=1}^{|D^u|}$ with $|D^l| \ll |D^u|$, where $\boldsymbol{x}_i \in \mathbb{R}^{H \times W \times 3}$ is the input RGB image with the size of $H \times W$ and $\boldsymbol{y}_i \in \mathbb{R}^{H \times W \times C}$ represents the pixel-level one-hot label map for $C$ classes.
+The proposed MKD framework is illustrated in Figure~\ref{fig: framework}, which consists of four branches: two baseline student networks and two auxiliary mean teacher networks.
+The labeled images are fed into the student network and optimized with the normal cross-entropy loss $\mathcal{L}_{s}$ between ground truth labels.
 The unlabeled images with strong (weak) augmentation are fed into the student (teacher) networks.
-Furthermore, feature augmentation is also applied to the output features of the student networks.
 Each student network is trained under the supervision of the pseudo labels generated by the other student network ($\mathcal{L}_{ss}$) and by the other teacher network ($\mathcal{L}_{st}$).
 The knowledge between the two branches is transferred with the proposed MKD framework.
 Details for each part are described as follows.

-\textbf{Baseline student networks.} The Co-training approach is to construct two networks with the same structure and different initialization and constrain the outputs between networks to be consistent.
-Our baseline students build upon the previous SOTA co-training method, CPS~\cite{chen2021semi}.
+\textbf{Baseline student networks.} The co-training methodology entails the establishment of two networks, each exhibiting identical structures but divergent initializations.
+This process is further characterized by the imposition of constraints to ensure consistency between the outputs of the two networks.
+Our baseline student networks are based on the previous state-of-the-art co-training method, CPS~\cite{chen2021semi}.
 Student networks are defined as $M_{s1}$ and $M_{s2}$, respectively.
 Network structures for $M_{s1}$ and $M_{s2}$ are the same, but the parameters are initialized differently with $\theta_{s1}$ and $\theta_{s2}$.
-For example, with an input image $\boldsymbol{x}$, the output features from baseline student networks are defined as $f_{s1}$ and $f_{s2}$, respectively.
+For example, given an input image $\boldsymbol{x}$, the baseline student networks produce features denoted as $f_{s1}$ and $f_{s2}$, respectively.
 Following the typical co-training baseline~\cite{chen2021semi}, each student network is supervised by the pseudo labels generated by the other student network, which is denoted as $\mathcal{L}_{ss}$.